jeje1197/renpy-assets/README.md

 A command-line interface for automating asset management in Ren'Py visual novel projects.

-Easily scan your project for assets (images, audio, fonts), and generate boilerplate declarations to speed up scripting in `.rpy` files.
+Easily scan your project for images, audio, and font assets, and generate boilerplate declarations to speed up scripting in `.rpy` files.

 ---